jaspervdj/jaspervdj/cv.markdown

 front-end programming, with e.g. JavaScript (though I prefer TypeScript) and CSS (though I prefer tools such as LESS).

-**Soft skills**: I have a strong Linux background.
-I am fluent in Dutch and English, both orally and in writing.
-I have volunteered in different nonprofits, so I am confident in my teamwork and organizational skills.
+**Soft skills**: I am fluent in Dutch and English, both spoken and written. have volunteered in different nonprofits, so I am confident in my teamwork and organizational skills.

 ## Work experience